Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/furkan_notes.md

    - **Impact:** Developer of LaTeX and pioneer in distributed systems and concurrent computing.
    - **Human Touch:** His work on formal methods and distributed algorithms has improved the reliability and correctness of complex software systems.

+# Draft

+Certainly.
+Let's structure the six acts with clear themes that form a coherent story arc, incorporating elements of the hero's journey:

+### **Act 1: The Spark of Innovation**
+- **Theme:** The birth of ideas and the initial spark that ignites innovation.
+- **Structure:** Introduce the concept of groundbreaking ideas and the visionaries who first imagined what could be possible with computing.
+Set the stage for how these initial ideas laid the foundation for future advancements.

+### **Act 2: The Theoretical Foundations**
+- **Theme:** Establishing the core principles and theories that underpin modern technology.
+- **Structure:** Explore the critical theoretical contributions that provided the necessary framework for building complex systems.
+Highlight how abstract concepts eventually lead to practical applications.

+### **Act 3: The Pioneers of Practice**
+- **Theme:** Transition from theory to practice, turning ideas into reality.
+- **Structure:** Focus on the individuals who took theoretical ideas and implemented them, creating the first practical applications and systems.
+Emphasize the importance of early practical work in making technology accessible and useful.

+### **Act 4: Building the Infrastructure**
+- **Theme:** Developing the infrastructure that supports modern computing and connectivity.
+- **Structure:** Examine the efforts to build robust systems and networks, which are the backbone of today's technology.
+Discuss the challenges faced and the solutions developed to create a connected world.

+### **Act 5: The Impact on Society**
+- **Theme:** The real-life impacts of technological advancements on society and everyday life.
+- **Structure:** Highlight how technological breakthroughs have transformed various aspects of life, such as communication, healthcare, and accessibility.
+Show the human side of technology, demonstrating its potential to improve lives and create opportunities.

+### **Act 6: The Future and Beyond**
+- **Theme:** Looking ahead to future innovations and the ongoing journey of technological progress.
+- **Structure:** Discuss the emerging trends and potential future developments in technology.
+  Reflect on how past contributions set the stage for future advancements and inspire the next generation of innovators.

+> This is where we turn the story to the audience and tell them it took all of us to get here.
+We
+> were inspired by them, and we inspire others.
+Let's build together.

+### **Conclusion: The Journey Continues**
+- **Theme:** Summarizing the interconnected journey of technological progress.
+- **Structure:** Tie together the themes of each act, emphasizing the continuity of innovation and the importance of building on past achievements.
+Encourage the audience to consider their role in this ongoing journey.

+---

+### **Overview with Act Themes**

+#### **Introduction:**
+- **Setting the Stage:** Introduce the concept of parallel universes and the hero's journey of technological progress.

+### **Act 1: The Spark of Innovation**
+- **Birth of Ideas:** Visionaries imagining the possibilities of computing.

+### **Act 2: The Theoretical Foundations**
+- **Core Principles:** Establishing the theoretical groundwork for modern technology.

+### **Act 3: The Pioneers of Practice**
+- **Turning Ideas into Reality:** Implementing theoretical concepts into practical applications.

+### **Act 4: Building the Infrastructure**
+- **Supporting Systems:** Creating the infrastructure for a connected world.

+### **Act 5: The Impact on Society**
+- **Transforming Lives:** Technological advancements improving everyday life.

+### **Act 6: The Future and Beyond**
+- **Continuing Innovation:** Emerging trends and the future of technology.

+#### **Conclusion: The Journey Continues**
+- **Summarizing the Journey:** Emphasizing the continuity and importance of innovation.

+This structure provides a coherent story arc that follows the evolution of technology from initial ideas to future possibilities, highlighting the emotional and real-life impacts along the way.
+Shall we proceed with this framework?